CyberbuildLab/masonry-cc/README.md

+WARNING: We have been made aware that some users are experiencing an error when launching the software (error "Application failed to start because platform plugin “windows” is missing").
+We are currently investigating the source of the error that we had never experienced despite numerous trials.

 # Intro

 As part of the Historic Digital Survey ([HDS](https://cyberbuild.eng.ed.ac.uk/projects/historic-digital-survey)) research work, we have developed the Masonry Segmentation CloudCompare Plugin, which is a plugin for [CloudCompare](https://www.danielgm.net/cc/) that enables the segmentation of dense point clouds (principally from laser scanning) of masonry structures into their individual stones.